 Yes.
 Statistics show that one in four women and one in nine men experience abuse from an intimate partner during their lifetime.
 We recognize that men also experience abuse from their spouses and partners.

-Our community-based services (counseling, advocacy, assistance with Order of Protection petitions, etc.) are available to both male and female survivors of domestic violence.
+Our community-based services (counseling, advocacy, assistance with Order of Protection petitions, etc.) are available to both male and female survivors of domestic abuse.
 Our emergency shelter locations can accommodate survivors who identify as female and their dependent children (girls and boys, ages 0-17).
 We can also assist male survivors needing shelter through partnerships with other shelter programs and/or a hotel stay.

 No. The person who needs our services needs to contact us directly.
 Participation in our services is voluntary.
 We are unable to mandate or coerce someone to participate.
-We understand that each survivor of domestic violence is an expert in their own experience and can make choices to seek services at a time that is safe and right for them.
+We understand that each survivor of domestic abuse is an expert in their own experience and can make choices to seek services at a time that is safe and right for them.

 If you know someone who needs our services, you can contact our 24/7 line to learn more about what we do so that you can let your friend/family member/co-worker know and encourage them to contact us when they are ready.
 You can also offer to support them by being with them when they call us or offering help in other ways.
 Learn more about how you can provide support to someone who is experiencing domestic abuse.